Chronic respiratory diseases

 Context

-Often labelled the ‘forgotten’ non-communicable disease (NCD), chronic respiratory diseases (CRDs) are the third leading cause of global mortality, resulting in four million deaths every year.
+Often labelled the ‘forgotten’ non-communicable disease (NCD), chronic respiratory diseases (CRDs) are the third leading cause of global mortality, resulting in over four million deaths every year.

 Some of the most common CRDs are chronic obstructive pulmonary disease (COPD), asthma, occupational lung diseases and pulmonary hypertension.
 Symptoms from these conditions can affect people daily and include wheezing, breathlessness, cough and mucus production.